Ohio State Clinical Mental Health Counseling Internship

 Application Process / Contact

 The Clinical Counseling Intern Selection Committee adheres to the following selection process:

-- The committee will review all completed applications submitted by Monday March 22nd, with the expectation that interviews will occur on Monday March 29th.
+- The committee will review all completed applications submitted by the deadline date: February 11, 2024

-- A selected group of candidates will be contacted for an in-person interview.
+- A selected group of candidates will be contacted for an interview.

 - The candidates selected for the internship will be contacted by phone.
 All other applicants will receive a letter of appreciation from the intern selection committee.

 Send application to, or for further questions, contact: